 What is yin yoga good for?
 And how is it different?

-The main difference between yin yoga and all styles of yang yoga, such as vinyasa, Ashtanga, Kundalini, and Hatha, is that yin is passive and yang styles are active.
-The energy of these active styles of yoga are completely different to that of a yin class.
+The main difference between yin yoga and all styles of yang yoga, such as Vinyasa, Ashtanga, Kundalini, and Hatha, is that yin is passive and yang styles are active.
+The energy of these active styles of yoga are completely different from that of a yin class.

 Yang yoga classes are practiced more so standing and involve sun salutations and oftentimes connecting breath to movement.
-Yin yoga classes are practiced mostly on the ground, sitting, or on hands and knees for a very relaxed sequence where the breath is still very much focused on but is not used as a guide for movement but rather for moving deeper into a pose.
+Yin yoga classes are practiced mostly on the ground, sitting, or on hands and knees for a very relaxed sequence.
+The breath is still very much focused on but is not used as a guide for movement but rather for staying still in a pose.

 Energetically is not the only way that yin and yang classes differ.
-Physically speaking, yang classes are focused on dynamic movement which stretches as well as strengthens the body at the same time, it builds your heart rate up.
-Yin yoga works deep into your connective tissue, specifically, fascia, which runs all through your body connecting your joints, muscles, bones, ligaments, and surrounding your organs, and nerves even.
+Physically speaking, yang classes are focused on dynamic movement which stretches as well as strengthens the body at the same time.
+These classes build your heart rate up and are focused on your muscles.

-It’s because of fascia that you’re able to feel yin poses all over your body because it’s all connected.
-This type of tissue is only truly tapped into and used when poses are held for longer than 90 seconds, which is why it’s not stressed in a dynamic yang yoga class.
+It’s because of fascia that you’re able to feel yin poses all over your body – it’s all connected!
+This type of deep tissue is only accessed when you hold poses for 90 seconds or longer, which is why it’s not accessed in a dynamic yang yoga class.
 Stretching your connective tissue is what keeps you flexible, by maintaining the length and health of your muscles.

 While yin yoga has connections to yogic philosophy and taps into the energy of the chakras like yang yoga, it also encompasses knowledge from TCM (Traditional Chinese Medicine) that includes meridian lines.
-Practicing yin yoga can be a bit like a deep tissue massage for your body and acupressure can even be included in a practice, where you touch on certain points in each pose to engage a certain meridian line.
+Practicing yin yoga can be a bit like a deep tissue massage for your body.
+Acupressure can even be included in a practice, where you touch on certain points in each pose to engage a targeted meridian line.
 Though each pose will work like acupressure in itself without you even realizing it!

 Yin’s differences are what makes this practice so unique and beneficial.
 It is not a practice that needs to be practiced constantly but is a great addition to any yoga practitioner’s regular practice as it helps to balance one’s energy.
 I would consider adding a yin class weekly or at least bi-weekly to your regular yang practice.